 AcrossBorders conducted its first fieldwork season at Sai Island in 2013 – opening a new area labelled SAV1East.
 From January to February 2014 the second fieldwork season took place – with SAV1 West we have extended our research, focusing among others on the enclosure wall of the town.
 The third fieldwork season in Sai focused on both SAV1 East and SAV1 West and new work was started in the cemetery SAC5.

-Just recently, the fourth fieldwork season – working in all sectors within the New Kingdom town and in the cemetery SAC5 – was successfully closed on Sai.
-The last fieldseason of AcrossBorders is scheduled for Jan.-March 2017.
+The fourth fieldwork season – working in all sectors within the New Kingdom town and in the cemetery SAC5 – was successfully closed on Sai in March 2016.
+The last fieldseason of AcrossBorders, yielding the important new discovery of the burial of the master of goldworkers Khnummose, was conducted from Jan. to March 2017.